 The variety depends on its collections - archaeological, modern, contemporary - as well as the museum typology.
 Roma Pass circuit actually includes: the Musei Capitolini, the oldest museum in the world open to the public; the Ara Pacis, a superb architectural work to have been built nowadays; the Centrale Montemartini, where classical statues are displayed among the old engines of the first public electricity plant in Rome.

-The cultural heritage of the Roma pass network makes you explore world famous, unique sights: the Colosseo (mandatory reservation FAQ 7.1), the largest arena of the ancient world; the monumental complex of the picturesque Appia Antica; the Musei Capitolini, the most ancient public museum in the world; Castel S. Angelo, the fascinating Papal fortress (at Castel Sant’Angelo a reserved turnstile is available for Roma Pass holders to get direct access to the monument).
+The cultural heritage of the Roma pass network makes you explore world famous, unique sights: the Colosseo (mandatory reservation FAQ 7.1), the largest arena of the ancient world; the monumental complex of the picturesque Appia Antica; the Musei Capitolini, the most ancient public museum in the world; Castel S. Angelo, the fascinating Papal fortress.